mongodb/mongo/src/mongo/db/catalog/README.md

 representation, from lower memory addresses to higher addresses, is the same as the defined ordering for that type.
 For example, ASCII strings are binary comparable, but double precision floating point numbers and little-endian integers are not.

+**DDL**: Acronym for Data Description Language or Data Definition Language used generally in the context of relational databases.
+DDL operations in the MongoDB context include index and collection creation or drop, as well as `collMod` operations.

 **ident**: An ident is a unique identifier given to a storage engine resource.
 Collections and indexes map application-layer names to storage engine idents.
 In WiredTiger, idents are implemented